 In Montana, it’s not uncommon to find huckleberries for sale at a price of $65 per pound.
 When purchasing online, expect to pay at least $10 to $20 more per pound.

-9. Don’t Cut Corners When it Comes to Huckleberries
+9. Don’t Cut Corners When It Comes To Huckleberries

 As stated in fun fact #8, huckleberries can be quite expensive.
 So in order to keep huckleberry products affordable, many restaurants and retailers mix huckleberries with other fruits.
 While you can find huckleberry pie made exclusively with huckleberries, many restaurants will cut the huckleberries with blueberries.
 Why?
 Because huckleberries taste a bit like blueberries, but with a very distinct and unique flavor.
 You will also find huckleberry-peach and huckleberry-plum pies.

-Pro Tip: The best huckleberry pie in Montana is at the Glacier Highland Restaurant just outside the entrance to Glacier National Park.
+Sage Advice: The best huckleberry pie in Montana is at the Glacier Highland Restaurant just outside the entrance to Glacier National Park.
 What makes it the best huckleberry pie in Montana?
 It’s simple.
 They don’t cut their huckleberry pie with any other fruit!

 When buying processed huckleberry items — like jam, jelly, syrup, barbecue sauce, and more — be sure to read the ingredients to see if any other berries are included.
 And don’t be surprised if a 20-ounce jar of huckleberry pie filling is more than $20!

-Everything You Need to Know to Enjoy Montana Huckleberries
+Everything You Need To Know To Enjoy Montana Huckleberries

 Although huckleberry season is typically in late summer, you can enjoy a wide variety of huckleberry product in Montana year-round.
 Here’s all of the practical information you need about this popular berry in Montana.